Alex-create221/Webpage-html-control-version-practice/README.md

   - '<head>': Contains metadata such as the document title and external resources
   - '<title>': Defines the name shown in the browser tab
   - '<link>': Used to link favicon files
   - '<blockquote>': Represents a long quotation taken from an external source or webpage.
-It doesn´t display the quotated text (it has to be added by CSS)
+It doesn´t display the quoted text (it has to be added by CSS)
   - '<q>': Define a short inline quotation inside a paragraph.
-It can display the quotated text by default
+It can display the quoted text by default
   - '<abbr>': Define the abbreviation and it allows the user its full meaning using the 'title' atribute.
 Generally used for acronyms
   - '<bdo>': Overrides the text direction using the 'dir' atribute and the values 'rtl' and 'ltr'.
 Generally used for foreing languages like arabic and Hebrew